Lacquered MDF — Materials and care guide

 Here you will find information about the material and a guide on how to maintain Montana’s lacquered MDF products.

-About Lacquered MDF
+About lacquered MDF

 Lacquer